dadoonet/spring-elasticsearch/README.md

 <elasticsearch:client id="esClient" forceTemplate="true" />
 ```

-### Asyncronous initialization
+### Asynchronous initialization

-Node and client beans initialization are by default synchronously.
-They can be initialized asynchronously with the attributes `async` and `taskExecutor`.
+Client bean initialization is by default synchronously.
+It can be initialized asynchronously with the attributes `async` and `taskExecutor`.

 ```xml
 <task:executor pool-size="4" id="taskExecutor"/>
 <elasticsearch:client id="esClient" async="true" taskExecutor="taskExecutor"/>
 ```
-Aynchronous initialization does not block Spring startup but it continues on background on another thread.
+Asynchronous initialization does not block Spring startup but it continues on background on another thread.
-Any methods call to these beans before elasticsearch is initialized will be blocker. `taskExecutor` references a standard Spring's task executor.
+Any methods call to these beans before elasticsearch is initialized will be blocked. `taskExecutor` references a standard Spring's task executor.

 Old fashion bean definition